psadmin-io/devops-dpk/topic/customfacts.md

 1. Commit the change
 1. Push the change to the servers

-*Data files should not be transactional*
+*Configuration files should not be transactional*

 !SLIDE bullets incremental